NervanaSystems/ngraph-python/doc/source/building_graphs.rst

 General properties of ops
 =========================

 All operational graph ops are instances of the class :py:class:`ngraph.op_graph.op_graph.Op`, which extends :py:class:`ngraph.op_graph.names.NameableValue` and :py:class:`ngraph.op_graph.nodes.DebugInfo`.
-The former provides ``Ops`` with automatically generated unique names and the latter provides debug info as to the line number and filename where this node was constructed.
+The former class provides ``Ops`` with unique, automatically generated names, and the latter provides debug info as to the line number and filename where this node was constructed.

 In addition to the three graph properties explained above (``args`` and ``initializers``), all ops have the additional attributes:

-`axes`
+*axes*
     The axes of the result of the computation.
-This only needs to be specified by the frontend or user during ``Op`` creation if the default result is not correct or not inferrable for a particular ``Op`` type.
-The `axes` are also available as a gettable property.
+This only needs to be specified by the frontend or user during ``Op`` creation if the default result is not correct or is not inferrable for a particular ``Op`` type.
+The ``axes`` are also available as a gettable property.

-`name`
+*name*
-    A string that can help identify the node during debugging, or when search for a node in a set of nodes.
+    A string that can help identify the node during debugging, or when searching for a node in a set of nodes.
-    Some front ends may also make use of the `name`.
-The `name` is a settable property.
+    Some frontends may also make use of the ``name``.
+The ``name`` is a settable property.

-`metadata`
+*metadata*
-    A dictionary of key,value string pairs that can be used to select/filter ops when manipulating them.
-For example, ``stochastic=dropout`` may be used to indicate groups of trainable variables in conjunction with drop-out.
+    A dictionary of key, value string pairs that can be used to select/filter ops when manipulating them.
+For example, ``stochastic=dropout`` may be used to indicate groups of trainable variables in conjunction with dropout.

-Some useful properties of ops are:
+Some useful properties of ``Ops`` are:

-`filename`
+*filename*
-    The file that created the op.
+    The file that created the ``Op``.

-`lineno`
+*lineno*
-    The line number in the file where the op was created.
+    The line number in the file where the ``Op`` was created.

-`file_info`
+*file_info*
     The file and line number formatted for debuggers that support clicking on a file location to edit that location.

-Op Hierarchy
+Op hierarchy
 ============

 Users and frontends do not typically need to worry about the implementation details of the various ``Op`` classes.
 This is why they are hidden behind graph construction functions.